Before you get started publishing your app, please checkout the minimum requirements for each store below:

 You may need to answer a question about export compliance.
 You can select 'no' when asked if you app uses encryption since apps made on Thunkable for iOS do not at the moment.

 Your app is now ready for internal testing to be downloaded by you and others and ready to submit to the App Store.
 We recommend you test your app via Testflight before you submit your app for review to the App Store.

-You do not see your app uploaded to iTunes Connect
+You do not see your app uploaded to App Store Connect

 Download.
 One way to check if your app is build-able is to download it to your phone first.
 Two common download errors are: